 However, in carrying out Duty of Care waste checks on the supplier it became apparent that the protocol was not being properly applied and the hardcore supplied was in fact still waste.

-This placed our client at risk, as they had already used several thousand tonnes in site roads, which potentially was an offence under Section 33 of the Environmental Protection Act 1990.
-As well as the costs of removal of such material to landfill, potential fines of a Section 33 offence are up to 600% of weekly turnover.
-For a multi-billion company this could have been an expensive oversight.
+This placed our client at risk, as had they used the material in site roads, this would potentially have been an offence under Section 33 of the Environmental Protection Act 1990.
+As well as the costs of removal of such material to landfill and potential fines the impact on the development could have been very costly.
+This could have been an expensive oversight.